 The Howler Alpine Slide - FAQ’s

 The Howler Alpine Slide provides the chance for the whole family to experience Steamboat’s most exciting summer attraction.
-Enjoy scenic views of downtown Steamboat Springs and Mt.
-Werner as you ride a chairlift to the top of historic Howelsen Hill.
+Enjoy scenic views of downtown Steamboat Springs and Steamboat Resort as you ride a chairlift to the top of historic Howelsen Hill.
 Using a sled provided to you at the top of the lift, you are in control of your exhilarating ride as you wind down the track.

 Children 2 – 6 years old must ride with an adult.
 Ages 7 and up can ride in the sled by themselves.